-BACKGROUND: Diffusion imaging tractography is increasingly used to trace critical fiber tracts in brain tumor patients to reduce the risk of post-operative neurological deficit.
-However, the effects of peritumoral edema pose a challenge to conventional tractography using the standard diffusion tensor model.
-The aim of this study was to present a novel technique using a two-tensor unscented Kalman filter (UKF) algorithm to track the arcuate fasciculus (AF) in brain tumor patients with peritumoral edema.
-METHODS: Ten right-handed patients with left-sided brain tumors in the vicinity of language-related cortex and evidence of significant peritumoral edema were retrospectively selected for the study.
-All patients underwent 3-Tesla magnetic resonance imaging (MRI) including a diffusion-weighted dataset with 31 directions.
-Fiber tractography was performed using both single-tensor streamline and two-tensor UKF tractography.
-A two-regions-of-interest approach was applied to perform the delineation of the AF.
-Results from the two different tractography algorithms were compared visually and quantitatively.
-RESULTS: Using single-tensor streamline tractography, the AF appeared disrupted in four patients and contained few fibers in the remaining six patients.
-Two-tensor UKF tractography delineated an AF that traversed edematous brain areas in all patients.
-The volume of the AF was significantly larger on two-tensor UKF than on single-tensor streamline tractography (p < 0.01).
-CONCLUSIONS: Two-tensor UKF tractography provides the ability to trace a larger volume AF than single-tensor streamline tractography in the setting of peritumoral edema in brain tumor patients.
+PURPOSE: The aim of this study was to present a tractography algorithm using a two-tensor unscented Kalman filter (UKF) to improve the modeling of the corticospinal tract (CST) by tracking through regions of peritumoral edema and crossing fibers.
+METHODS: Ten patients with brain tumors in the vicinity of motor cortex and evidence of significant peritumoral edema were retrospectively selected for the study.
+All patients underwent 3-T magnetic resonance imaging (MRI) including functional MRI (fMRI) and a diffusion-weighted data set with 31 directions.
+Fiber tracking was performed using both single-tensor streamline and two-tensor UKF tractography methods.
+A two-region-of-interest approach was used to delineate the CST.
+Results from the two tractography methods were compared visually and quantitatively. fMRI was applied to identify the functional fiber tracts.
+RESULTS: Single-tensor streamline tractography underestimated the extent of tracts running through the edematous areas and could only track the medial projections of the CST.
+In contrast, two-tensor UKF tractography tracked fanning projections of the CST despite peritumoral edema and crossing fibers.
+Based on visual inspection, the two-tensor UKF tractography delineated tracts that were closer to motor fMRI activations, and it was apparently more sensitive than single-tensor streamline tractography to define the tracts directed to the motor sites.
+The volume of the CST was significantly larger on two-tensor UKF than on single-tensor streamline tractography ([Formula: see text]).
+CONCLUSION: Two-tensor UKF tractography tracks a larger volume CST than single-tensor streamline tractography in the setting of peritumoral edema and crossing fibers in brain tumor patients.

 Patient-mounted needle guide devices for percutaneous ablation are vulnerable to patient motion.
 The objective of this study is to develop and evaluate a software system for an MRI-compatible patient-mounted needle guide device that can adaptively compensate for displacement of the device due to patient motion using a novel image-based automatic device-to-image registration technique.
 We have developed a software system for an MRI-compatible patient-mounted needle guide device for percutaneous ablation.
 It features fully-automated image-based device-to-image registration to track the device position, and a device controller to adjust the needle trajectory to compensate for the displacement of the device.
 We performed: (a) a phantom study using a clinical MR scanner to evaluate registration performance; (b) simulations using intraoperative time-series MR data acquired in 20 clinical cases of MRI-guided renal cryoablations to assess its impact on motion compensation; and (c) a pilot clinical study in three patients to test its feasibility during the clinical procedure.
 FRE, TRE, and success rate of device-to-image registration were [Formula: see text] mm, [Formula: see text] mm, and 98.3% for the phantom images.
 The simulation study showed that the motion compensation reduced the targeting error for needle placement from 8.2 mm to 5.4 mm (p < 0.0005) in patients under general anesthesia (GA), and from 14.4 mm to 10.0 mm ([Formula: see text]) in patients under monitored anesthesia care (MAC).
 The pilot study showed that the software registered the device successfully in a clinical setting.
 Our simulation study demonstrated that the software system could significantly improve targeting accuracy in patients treated under both MAC and GA.
 Intraprocedural image-based device-to-image registration was feasible.